 URN Identified improvement action(s): Update Lead Officer 1.0 The Force should ensure that planning in Information Services is more closely aligned with strategic and operational planning and is able to optimise intended outcomes.
-The Force has created a Prioritisation Matrix which will feed into the Futures Board.
-This is to be monitored to ensure it is fit for purpose, and will then be embedded into the Force.
-Chief Superintendent Gerard Milano 2.0 Undertake a full review of workforce capabilities to ensure capacity and capability to meet current and future demand.
-The Force is currently looking at appropriate systems to record skills and capabilities.
-Still to be progressed.
-Claire Salter Head of People Services 3.0 Produce management information on the completion of PDRs to enable Heads of Departments to ensure ongoing compliance.
+2.0 Undertake a full review of workforce capabilities to ensure capacity and capability to meet current and future demand.
+3.0 Produce management information on the completion of PDRs to enable Heads of Departments to ensure ongoing compliance.
 PDRs are to be re-branded 'Career Conversations' and to be embedded within the new Talent Management process.
 Claire Salter Head of People Services

-URN Identified improvement action(s): Update Lead Officer 4.0 Develop and maintain a robust policy and procedure framework, ensuring policies and procedures remain current to inform decision making. considerable period of time.
-This is still to be Chief Superintendent Gerard Milano 5.0 Undertake a full review to address the concerns and recommendations form the HMICFRS (Section 2.8).
+URN Identified improvement action(s): Update Lead Officer 4.0 Develop and maintain a robust policy and procedure framework, ensuring policies and procedures remain current to inform decision making.
+Post to undertake the work has been vacant for considerable period of time.
+This is still to be progressed.
+Chief Superintendent Gerard Milano 5.0 Undertake a full review to address the concerns and recommendations form the HMICFRS (Section 2.8).
 All actions have been addressed and the Force was revisited by HMIP and HMICFRS in November 2019.
 The force was found to have made significant progress.
 Chief Inspector Justine Wilson 6.0 Develop a plan to ensure there is improved understand and use by its officers and staff of the N100 classification, for those reports of rape which are not immediately recorded as a crime; and improve how it collects diversity information from victims of crime and how it uses this to comply with its equality duty (Section 2.9). training given by the Force ~Crime Registrar.
 The Force has taken a view it complies with its equality duty and to collect further diversity information, would not be in compliance with Paul Cook Force Crime Registrar